 But it has as much to do with quality as it does volume.
 Obtaining one such link from a site that Google weighs highly – such as an official Newspaper website – will have much more overall value than a link from a free classified ads website.

-So, as you can see – normally, this would be a major headache.
+Knowing which websites to link from, and what anchor text to use, how many links and how often can be a major headache.
 Google only wants to rank sites that get “link votes” naturally, and from trusted websites.

 Very simply, I have through trial and error discovered exactly what works.
-How to build quality links from other websites over a period of time that will show up as a natural growth in your website’s incoming link pattern, generating one-way links that Google will soak up like a sponge – because they’re natural.
+How to build quality links from other websites over a period of time that will show up as a natural growth in your website’s incoming link pattern, generating one-way links that Google will soak up like a sponge – and make your website rank.

-But it all starts with building natural links.
-Have a look at my Ranking In The Search Engines offers.
+It all starts with building natural links.
+Have a look at my SEO Packages